sendwithus/competencies/competencies/technical-breadth-aws-services.md

-# Competency -
+# Competency - Technical Breadth AWS Services

 ## How do you prove it?

-- talk about 5 AWS services and what they're good for.
+Talk about 5 AWS services and what they're good for.

 ## How do you improve it?